-CareOregon’s Strategic Healthcare Investment for Transformation (SHIFT) program is a new investment in transforming specialty behavioral health organizations across Oregon.
-It has been created to ensure that people with behavioral health needs are truly at the center of care delivery and care teams thrive.
-Through a collaborative process, SHIFT will build member-driven, outcome-focused, team-based care models that reduce health disparities, assure timely access to care and prepare providers for advanced value-based payment models.
+CareOregon’s Strategic Healthcare Investment for Transformation (SHIFT) program is a new investment in transforming specialty behavioral health organizations across Oregon so that people with behavioral health needs are truly at the center of care delivery, and care teams can thrive.
+Through a collaborative process, SHIFT will build member-driven, outcomes-focused, team-based care models that reduce health disparities, assure timely access to care, and prepare providers for advanced value-based payment models.

 CareOregon is committed to a vision where members in each of its regions have access to a high-performing behavioral health home.
-After decades of systemic underinvestment in behavioral health at the local, state and federal levels that have resulted in the significant access challenges and health inequities seen today, we are entering a new phase of opportunity for transforming behavioral health.
+Decades of systemic underinvestment in behavioral health at the local, state and federal levels has resulted in significant access challenges and health inequities.
+Today, we are entering a new phase of opportunity for transforming behavioral health.
 New and significant financial investments are being made to shore up specialty behavioral health services, and we must capitalize on this opportunity to reimagine and transform the practice of care delivery.

-Over the next five years, the SHIFT program will support clinical, financial and operational transformation of outpatient behavioral health agencies by:
+The SHIFT program will support clinical, financial and operational transformation of outpatient behavioral health agencies by:

-- Engaging 8-10 diverse behavioral health organizations to implement the building blocks, and providing them with intensive technical and financial resources to learn what works and accomplish the program’s aims.
+- Engaging six to eight diverse behavioral health organizations to implement the Building Blocks and providing them with intensive technical and financial resources to learn what works and accomplish the program’s aims.

-- Analyzing the success of earlier stages and refining and spreading the reach of the program to additional behavioral health organizations across CareOregon’s networks
+- Analyzing the success of earlier stages and refining and spreading the reach of the program to additional behavioral health organizations across CareOregon’s networks.

 Timeline for SHIFT